 • Interestingly, research has also suggested that body temperature may have an effect on resting metabolism.
 Men tend to have a higher body temperature than women, which requires more energy to maintain.
 Therefore, this difference in body temperature could potentially contribute to men burning more calories at rest.

-See also How many calories does a barre3 class burn
+See also How many calories in 100g of peas

 In conclusion, while there may be certain factors that suggest men could burn slightly more calories at rest compared to women, it is essential to remember that these differences are relatively small and should not overshadow the fact that individuals’ metabolic rates can vary greatly within each gender.
 Moreover, there are numerous other factors, such as genetics, lifestyle, and overall health, that also come into play when it comes to calorie expenditure at rest.
 Ultimately, everyone’s body is unique, and it is crucial to focus on maintaining a healthy lifestyle rather than fixating on potential gender differences in resting calorie burn.